 Very hot coals on the barbecue are required with preferably cast iron grill grates or a plancha searing plate and grill the beef steaks for a couple of minutes on each side just so that they start to crisp and color.

 Beef is safe to eat rare so long as the surface is thoroughly cooked.
 You're looking for high heat with this recipe to get a pink juicy interior with a crisp brown exterior.
-A cast iron grill grate will add those extra sear marks.
+The cast iron part of the grill grate is what will add those extra sear marks.

 At the end of the cooking, remove your steaks from the grill, place them on the carving board and allow them to rest for 5 minutes.
 The intense heat will have contracted the beef muscle and if you carve now, the juice will run out.
 This 5 minutes gives the meat time to relax allowing the juices to remain in the steak rather than running out onto your board when you carve.